SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events and observances that occur on May 15 in the USA:
+Here are some notable events that occur in the USA on May 15:

-- **International Family Day**: Promoted by the United Nations to recognize the importance of families and their role in promoting peace, cultural understanding, and social cohesion.

-- **National Chocolate Chip Day**: A fun food holiday celebrating one of America’s favorite ingredients used in baking and desserts.

-- **National Intelligent Work Day**: Encourages individuals to work smarter, not harder, focusing on efficiency and innovative
+- **National Peace Officers Memorial Day**: A day of remembrance honoring the law enforcement officers who have died in the line of duty.
+It is observed annually by the U.S. Congress and often includes commemorative events and ceremonies across the country.

+- **Latest Annual Silverado Classic Weekend**: While the dates can vary, many locations will have social gatherings or motorsports events around mid-May, particularly focused on classic and vintage
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌟☀️😊"
+"Every day may not be good, but there's something good in every day! 🌞✨ Keep shining!"